 Alternatively, you can travel by taxi, bus, and even train.

 Ho Chi Minh City is a popular hub for travelers arriving in Vietnam and departing Vietnam.

 BEST VIETNAM TOURS

 WHERE TO STAY IN HO CHI MINH CITY

-District 1. is the best area to stay on your visit to Ho Chi Minh City, as it is walking distance to all of the locations mentioned above plus it’s close to many restaurants, cafes, bars and shops.
+District 1 is the best area to stay on your visit to Ho Chi Minh City, as it’s within walking distance to all of the locations mentioned above plus it’s close to many restaurants, cafes, bars, and shops.